Trusts, Estates, and Gift Planning:

-These web pages introduce and discuss the many legacy gift options available at the Law School Foundation, from supporting the Law School through an outright gift of cash or appreciated securities, to naming the Foundation as a beneficiary of your will, life insurance policy, retirement plan, or more complex "life income" arrangement that pays you during your lifetime.
+These pages introduce and discuss the many legacy or "planned" gift options available at the Law School Foundation, from supporting the Law School through an outright gift of cash or appreciated securities, to naming the Foundation as a beneficiary of your will, life insurance policy, retirement plan, or "life income" arrangement that pays you during your lifetime.

 A few suggestions as you begin to use the site: